martdegraaf/martdegraaf.github.io/src/blog/content/books/eat-that-frog-book-review.md

 Think about your daily, weekly, monthly, and long-term goals.
 Make sure you check your daily goals with your long-term goals.
+I did write down my long-term goals on paper and am trying to work with daily TODO lists.

 {{< quoteblock >}}
 :speech_balloon: "Find out what successful people do, and do the same things until you get results."